 Water-Based Poly

 Water-based poly, like the Bona Traffic HD, doesn’t fade or yellow with time.
-Additionally, water-based polyurethanes of poorer grades turn an obvious amber color.
+But water-based polyurethanes of poorer grades turn an obvious amber color.

 Because of their heightened sensitivity to the sun’s UV rays and other environmental factors, they develop a subtle yellow hue.

-If you want the coat to retain its clarity and not become yellow with time, investing in a high-quality water-based product is advisable.
+If you want the coat to retain its clarity and not become yellow with time, I’d highly recommend investing in a high-quality water-based product like the ones listed above.

 Minwax Polyurethane